Skip to Main Content

 Chiayi City does not carry the culinary profile of Taipei or Tainan, but that understated position is precisely what shapes its food culture.
 The city's dining identity runs through specific, sourced products: turkey raised in the surrounding Chiayi County farmland, soy milk prepared from local beans at places like Chiayi Pin An Soy Milk Tofu, or grilled corn pulled fresh at Granny's Grilled Corn.
 The city's food infrastructure is rooted in what the region actually produces, not in imported culinary theatre.
 Against that backdrop, an izakaya landing on Shizhai Street in the East District is a meaningful statement about where Chiayi's dining scene is heading.

 The izakaya format itself has a particular resonance in Taiwan.
-Japanese culinary influence runs deep across the island — a legacy of fifty years of Japanese administration that left behind architectural remnants, cooking techniques, and a comfort with certain Japanese dining rituals.
+Japanese culinary influence runs deep across the island, a legacy of fifty years of Japanese administration that left behind architectural remnants, cooking techniques, and a comfort with certain Japanese dining rituals.
 Across Taiwan, izakayas range from high-volume beer halls to carefully curated counters where the drink list and the kitchen receive equal attention.
 Can Xi Izakaya Restaurant sits within that tradition, occupying a mid-city address on Shizhai Street that places it within walking distance of the everyday Chiayi eating circuits, rather than in the tourist corridors closer to the train station.

-Get Exclusive Access →Where the Produce Comes From, and Why That Matters Here
+Where the Produce Comes From, and Why That Matters Here

 Chiayi City's geographical position is one of its most underappreciated food assets.
 The city sits at the base of the Alishan mountain range to the east, with the Chiayi Plain stretching westward toward the coast.
 That geography means farms are close, supply chains are short, and restaurants that choose to source locally can do so without the logistical friction that complicates ingredient provenance in larger metropolitan centres.
 In Taipei, local sourcing is often a deliberate philosophical commitment requiring work against the pull of centralised wholesale markets.
 In Chiayi, it can simply be the path of least resistance.

 Izakaya menus, by design, tend to favour seasonality.
-The format evolved around the idea of small plates that pair well with sake, beer, or shochu — dishes that adapt with available produce rather than locking into fixed seasonal menus months in advance.
-That flexibility makes the izakaya a format well-suited to a city like Chiayi, where the surrounding agricultural belt shifts what is available and at its leading throughout the year.
+The format evolved around the idea of small plates that pair well with sake, beer, or shochu, dishes that adapt with available produce rather than locking into fixed seasonal menus months in advance.
+That flexibility makes the izakaya a format well-suited to a city like Chiayi, where the surrounding agricultural belt shifts what is available and at its finest throughout the year.
 Alishan tea, Dongshi fruit orchards, and coastal fisheries near Budai all contribute to a regional larder that a kitchen paying attention can work with across multiple seasonal transitions.

 That ingredient-led approach is visible across Chiayi's broader dining scene.
 Lin Family Turkey Rice earns its reputation partly because it works within a hyper-local protein tradition specific to Chiayi County.
 A Eh Douhua draws on local soy.
 Even at the more contemporary end, places like CASA reflect a city that is increasingly aware of what its surroundings can offer a kitchen.
 Can Xi Izakaya Restaurant operates within this same expectation, whether that means sourcing fish from the western coast or working with vegetables that arrive from farms in the county rather than through a Taipei distributor.